 By addressing – and going beyond! – gross motor developmental milestones like sitting, standing, crawling, and walking, physical therapy lays a broad foundation for all other skills.

 How can high-quality physical therapy help children with special needs?

 By working one-on-one with kiddos, both on horseback and in our child-focused clinic, Children’s TherAplay physical therapists help kiddos develop the skills, such as those listed below, for independence and quality of life.

-- Gross motor skills, which require large muscle groups for balance.
+- Gross motor skills: requires large muscle groups for balance.
 These include developmental milestones such as standing, crawling, walking, running, and jumping.

-- Strengthening core musculature as well as extremities to promote stability in all joints as well as shoulder and pelvic girdle.
-Motor-planning or the ability to conceive, plan, and carry out a new skilled motor act in the proper sequence.
+- Strengthening core muscles as well as extremities to promote stability in all joints as well as shoulder and pelvic girdle.

 - Motor-planning skills are essential for all coordinated activities, like skipping, hopping on one foot, climbing playground equipment, and dancing.